20 High Paying Jobs ($100K+) That Don’t Require a Degree. They’re Hiring Now

-So, what jobs actually deliver?
-This list breaks down careers that can get you to six figures without a degree, what it takes to land them, and why demand is only growing.
+Here are the high paying jobs that don’t require a degree, what it takes to land them, and why demand keeps rising.
 Some require certifications or apprenticeships, but none will bury you in student debt.

-If making six figures without a degree sounds like the move, let’s get started.
+If making six figures without a degree sounds like the move, let’s get started on our list of jobs that pay 100k a year without a degree.

 Table of Contents